FDE Toolkit · JDs Decoded

 An AI-shaped role

-of postings require AI/ML — up from 81% a month ago.
+of postings require AI/ML — 82% mention it in some form.
 Five years ago this was near zero.
-The Palantir-pattern role has been re-pointed at LLM deployment, and the AI bar is still rising.
+The Palantir-pattern role has been re-pointed at LLM deployment: AI/ML is table-stakes, not a bonus.

 Customer-facing role

-of postings describe customer-facing work — 91% embedded, 52% require travel.
+of postings describe customer-facing work — 92% embedded in the customer's environment rather than consulting from outside.
 Confirms the Palantir-pattern claim in the data.

 What employers ask for